 And all these years later, as profoundly thankful as I am for his life, I remain firmly pro-choice in my pro-life-ness.
 Because one thing I have learned is that life is difficult.
 There are painful choices to make.
 And rather than take away those choices from people in difficult moments, why don’t we, instead, love the lives who are in the midst of the pain.
 We could seek to make their lives better, safer, stronger, and healthier so they may more easily believe that life is the best choice for them to make.

 Let’s stop with the judging.
 Lay it down.
 Because the people who were the meanest and the nastiest to me when I was a publicly pregnant teenaged girl were the “pro-life” crowd who judged me to be a sinner and had no qualms in telling me how I had erred.

 If they truly cared for the life of my unborn child, shouldn’t that care have extended past the circumstances of his conception?
 Shouldn’t their pro-life-ness have extended far enough to offer me help in my life, especially as I made the choice they were seeking to mandate for everyone?

-How sad is it when the most compelling reason I could think of to get an abortion was so “good” Christian people wouldn’t judge me?
+How sad is it when the most compelling reason I could think of to get an abortion was so “good” Christian, “pro-life” people wouldn’t judge and shame me?

 Judgment was not what I needed.
 And thankfully, I was a part of a faith community who chose love and grace over judgment.
-They helped me through the difficult days once I had made the choice for life.
+They helped me through the difficult days once I had made my choice.
 I will forever be thankful for the grace of God I received from the people who mattered.